Wyoming

 By adding novelty wagering to these already crowd-pleasing events, veterans of these get-togethers and sportsbooks could create prop betting pools based on categories like “Best Curl,” “Thickest ‘Stache,” “Most Historical Style,” or even “Crowd Favorite,” judged by a panel of mustache aficionados.

 Should Wyoming expand its gambling bill to prohibit niche betting markets like these, even a 0.01% slice of the state’s betting handle redirected to frontier-style events could generate thousands in wagers and additional tourism revenue.
-Which is needed since Wyoming is not necessarily a big earner amongst sports betting states.
+This is necessary since Wyoming is not a major earner among sports betting states.

 Wyoming - Some commonly asked questions (FAQ):